In this article, I hope to expound upon the often forgotten aspect of development: recovery.

 Listen to your body, not your ego:

-There are days when you’re just not “feeling it,” or maybe you have a nagging injury, and there is one particular movement which exacerbates this pain.
+There are days when you’re just not “feeling it,” or maybe you have a nagging injury, and there is one particular movement that exacerbates this pain.
 The smart thing to do would take an active recovery day (low-intensity cyclical work) or avoid movements that cause further pain.

 Make sense, right?
 Even though this makes sense and seems like a no-brainer, type A folks will often ignore these signs and “push through the pain” which can create a myriad of other issues.